Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Finite element approximation

-In \cref{prop:FEMexistence}, we prove the existence of finite-dimensional minimizers to the discretized problem \cref{ictoh}.
-Then, in \cref{prop:FEMconvergence}, we prove weak(-*) convergence of the discretized minimizers to the isolated infinite-dimensional minimizer as $h \to 0$.
-We conclude this subsection with direct consequences of the weak(-*) convergence in Corollaries \labelcref{cor:primal:reg:weak}, \labelcref{cor:primal:reg:strong}, and \labelcref{cor:primal:strong:uh}.
+In \cref{prop:FEexistence}, we prove the existence of finite-dimensional global minimizers to the discretized problem \cref{ictoh}.
+Then, in \cref{prop:FEconvergence}, we prove weak convergence of the discretized global minimizers to the isolated infinite-dimensional local minimizer as $h \to 0$.
+Direct consequences of the weak convergence are derived in Corollaries \labelcref{cor:primal:reg:strong} and \labelcref{cor:primal:strong:uh}.
+We derive a strong convergence result in \cref{prop:FE:regularization} and conclude this subsection by proving the result of \cref{th:FEexistence}.